-The Selective Licensing Scheme makes it mandatory to licence a property with the council and meet the required licensing conditions, for any landlord renting a property to:
+The Selective Licensing Scheme makes it mandatory to licence a property with the council and meet the required licensing conditions, for any privately rented property to:

 - a single-family household, or

-The scheme comes into force on Monday 2 September 2024 in the following wards:
+The first phase of the scheme came into force on Monday 2 September 2024 in the following wards:

 - Knights Hill